EngineersTools/e-lang/README.md

 elang is an experimental programming language that provides higher level abstractions specific to the needs of engineering disciplines.

-The best way to try elang is to install the VSCode extension.
+The best way to try elang is to install the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=EngineersTools.e-lang).
+This includes an interpreter that runs elang notebook (*.elnb) files (see the [examples](./examples/) folder).

 This is an alpha version and it should not be used in production.